 Will Instagram put Snapchat out of business?
 No. Snapchat still has its purpose: silly, funny content to share with my friends and trusted colleagues for a quick, entertaining laugh.
 And in some circles, if Snapchat is still wildly popular for my clients and their friends, I’ll still create a custom filter with my logo at the bottom for a cheap advertising plug.

 No longer one of my daily “must-use” social media apps, Snapchat is now merely a tool for my brand.
-And now, with Instagram serving not only as a place to share quality photo and video content, but also as the platform for creating a “virtual recap” of my day, it’s become an essential app in my book.
+And now, with Instagram serving not only as a place to share a quality photo and video content but also as the platform for creating a “virtual recap” of my day, it’s become an essential app in my book.

 Question From A Reader: